Washington & Jefferson Presidents football: Resurgence in Division III (1982–present)

 The Presidents under John Banaszak and Mike Sirianni have won 18 out of the last 21 PAC Championships and advanced to the NCAA Division III playoffs 17 times.
 Since 2000, the team has a 79–14 record, which is the fourth-most victories during that time period in D-III.

 Championships

 National Championships

 Washington & Jefferson was retrospectively named national champion by 1 NCAA-designated major selector in the 1930s.
-The Generals do not claim this title according to their official website.
+The Presidents do not claim this title according to their official website.